 Drive south of Daytona Beach and visit the jaw-dropping Kennedy Space Center Visitor Complex, where you can get up-close to rockets and even see live rocket launches.
 Examine the history of space flight and find out what the future holds for mankind’s exploration of space.

 With some of the world’s most exciting cruises departing from Florida, consider a cruise and stay holiday, combining the adrenaline fuelled theme parks of Orlando with an enchanted tour of Caribbean islands.
 If you’d prefer to stay on land, try a two-centre holiday with Orlando and the Gulf Coast or even a three-centre holiday and add a stopover in Miami or the Florida Keys.
+Multi-centre adventures are a real must in Florida, explore the state’s hidden gems and find the wonders beyond the theme park experience.
+There’s so much to experience in Florida, from North to South, really make the most of your stay and plan to see as much as you can.

 Whether it’s a first, second or tenth visit to Florida, endless options will mean you can experience something new with every visit and give you plenty of reasons to return.

 Daytona Beach is a wonderful blend of the easy beach lifestyle and world-class arts and entertainment events.
 With a variety of small and large festivals, spectator sports, racing and natural beauty, you'll never run out of things to do when visiting Daytona Beach.
 Indulge yourself with visits to distinctive boutiques and outlets.
 Discover the burgeoning restaurant scene and vibrant social atmosphere of microbreweries and wine bars.
 The area is bursting with flavors to savor!
 With the wide variety of accommodations, including oceanfront hotel rooms, that the Daytona Beach area has to offer you’ll find just what you’re looking for.
 What’s more, you won’t have to wander far to catch a view.
 Your hotel room veranda is the perfect venue to soak in the sun rising over the Atlantic.
 Grab a cup of coffee, take a deep breath, and sit back to enjoy the scene.
 While Daytona Beach is known for its 23-miles of beautiful Atlantic beaches and sunny weather, there’s so much more.
 Discover the endless adventures that await you on your next Florida vacation in Daytona Beach.
-Come and experience it for yourself
+Come and experience it for yourself!

 1. 'World Center of Racing'